Donate

 Universal Credit (UC) - How will I be paid Universal Credit?

 It will take at least five weeks for you to receive your first payment.
-Once you make your claim, there is a one-month A monthly period starting on the day you first make your Universal Credit claim.
-See full definition and then payments are made seven days after the A monthly period starting on the day you first make your Universal Credit claim.
-See full definition .
+Once you make your claim, there is a one-month and then payments are made seven days after the .

-Universal Credit will be paid into one bank account or other account nominated by each household.
+Universal Credit will be paid monthly into one bank account or another account nominated by each household.
 If you cannot get any kind of bank account, you may be able to get paid through the Payment Exception Service.

 If you are experiencing domestic abuse and need control of some of the household income, you can ask for Universal Credit payments to be split between your account and your partner's account.